Rental Rules at Orihuela Costa – 2026

 A solid insurance policy significantly reduces financial risk and provides peace of mind, especially if your property is rented frequently or if you do not live nearby.

-• displaying the NRA,
+• display of the NRA,

-• displaying the tourist licence,
+• display of the tourist licence,

-• accuracy of all information,
+• accuracy of the information provided,

 • compliance with local policies.

-👥 17.
+👥 15.
 Obligations to travellers

 You must provide a property that is compliant, clean, safe and consistent with your listing.
 Any misleading information may result in sanctions from the platforms and from the law.

-🤝 18.
+🤝 16.
 How Casacare360 helps you

 Casacare360 can: